 The Environmental Initiative recently hosted as screening of the movie "The Human Element" with the Lehigh Valley chapter of the Citizens' Climate Lobby.
 The video was followed by a panel discussion on the topic of climate change.
 The panel consisted of (left to right) Steve Samuelson (PA State Representative), Dork Sahagian (Professor, Department of Earth & Environmental Sciences), Kirsten Webb (student, Environmental Policy MA Program), and Martha Christine (Citizens' Climate Lobby).
 EI Director, Donald Morris (not shown) introduced the film and moderated the discussion.

 Nurture Nature Center, located in Easton, Pennsylvania, is a dynamic center for community learning about local environmental risks.
-NNC is housed in a beautifully renovated, historic, 30,000 square foot facility, where the staff uses a blend of science, art and dialogue programs to get the community talking and thinking critically about the local environment.
+NNC is housed in a beautifully renovated, historic facility, where the staff uses a blend of science, art and dialogue programs to get the community talking and thinking critically about the local environment.

 Because hydraulic fracturing or fracking of Marcellus Shale in Pennsylvania is a major environmental controversy that gets a great deal of media coverage, it has been the ideal subject for a research and writing project in a Lehigh course called "Environment, the Public and the Mass Media."
 In the fall of 2012 and 2013, the students’ intense study culminated in a series of research papers, each on an aspect of the fracking controversy, written to serve as a Web guide for readers.
 In 2013, the students also produced short videos about their research findings.

 View the results of these projects at “Drilling Down on Marcellus Shale: Insights into Fracking.”